punitganshani/WorkflowExtractor/README.md

 Apart from generating word document, you can also write your own Output Generators and hook them using Dependency Injection and IoC patterns in the code.

 It is developed in C# and Windows Workflow APIs to extract rules.

+This project was earlier managed on [CodePlex] (http://workflowextractor.codeplex.com) and has been recently moved to GitHub